First-passage properties of the jump process with a drift. The general case: Moments of and τ and n

-\paragraph{Asymptotic expansions for the mean and the variance} Having established a systematic method to compute the asymptotic expansions of $I(\lambda;0,1)$ and its derivatives, the remaining task is computational.
+\paragraph{Asymptotic expansions for the mean and the variance} Now that we have established a method to compute the asymptotic expansions of $I(\lambda;0,1)$ and its derivatives, the remaining task is computational.
 Rather than burden the reader with extensive algebraic details, we defer the computational part to Appendix~\ref{sec:app_expansions} and proceed directly to presenting the final results in the form of asymptotic expansions

-Note that the asymptotics of $\mathbb{E}[\tau\,\vert\,X_0]$ are recovered from \eqref{eq:E[n]~X0} using the relation \eqref{eq:mean(tau)~mean(n)}.
+Note that the asymptotics of $\mathbb{E}[\tau\,\vert\,X_0]$ are recovered from \eqref{eq:E[n]-X0} using the relation \eqref{eq:mean(tau) mean(n)}.

-The coefficients in \eqref{eq:E[n]~X0}, \eqref{eq:Var[n]~X0}, and \eqref{eq:Var[t]~X0} are expressed in terms of the following auxiliary integrals: {\allowdisplaybreaks
+The coefficients in \eqref{eq:E[n]-X0}, \eqref{eq:Var[n]-X0}, and \eqref{eq:Var[t]-X0} are expressed in terms of the following auxiliary integrals: {\allowdisplaybreaks

 } While these integrals appear complex, their key virtue is that they provide explicit expressions valid for arbitrary distributions $p(t)$ and $q(M)$.
 Given specific distributions, these integrals can be evaluated numerically with standard techniques.